Thinking about retiring? How to plan your exit

 However, outside sales can often be more turbulent than other choices.
 If you’re concerned about the legacy or longevity of the business, you should take the time to find a buyer whose values align with your own.

-Selling to an outside buyer can often take a significant amount of time, so be prepared.
+Selling to an outside buyer can often be time-consuming, so be prepared.

-You may want to consider hiring a firm to look for buyers on your behalf.
-You will need to help put together an information package to share with potential buyers on the background of the company, the valuation, the financials, etc. It can take time to sort through offers as they come in and find one that is right for you.
+Consider hiring a firm to look for buyers on your behalf.
+You will need to put together an information package for potential buyers that includes the company’s background, valuation and financials.
+It can take time to sort through offers and find one right for you.

-The next step is to perform due diligence with that buyer, and this can also be distracting and time consuming.
-Ensure you are prepared for the process and/or have people assigned to deal with pieces of it.
-Deals often fall apart during due diligence, be prepared for this and potentially having to go back to the drawing board.
+The next step is to perform due diligence with that buyer, which will also take you away from your work.
+Prepare for the process or delegate parts of it.
+Deals often fall apart during due diligence, so be prepared to return to the drawing board.

-What will be your involvement after the sale?
+How will you be involved after the sale?

-As a seller you need to decide what type of transition you want to have with an outside buyer.
+As a seller, you must decide the transition you wish with an outside buyer.

-Do you want to exit completely, or will you offer to stay on for a period of time on contract (this is very common)?
+Do you want to exit completely, or will you offer to stay on contract for a certain period (this is very common)?

 3. Shutting down

-Some entrepreneurs think this is their only option, believing their businesses have no “saleable” value.
-But intangible assets, such as intellectual property (IP), should not be overlooked.
+Some entrepreneurs believe their business has no “saleable” value, and shuttering it is their only option.
+However, intangible assets, such as intellectual property (IP), should not be overlooked.

 Get a professional valuation

-Hipson says it’s important to get a professional opinion about the value of your business—especially before deciding to simply close up shop.
+Hipson says it’s important to get a professional opinion about the value of your business—especially before deciding to close up shop.
 She recalls a friend who thought her business had no value.
-The friend got professional advice who helped her sell her client list to a competitor, with a purchase price based on a percentage of revenue from those clients paid over a period of years.
+The friend got a professional to help sell her client list to a competitor.
+The purchase price was based on a percentage of the revenue earned from those clients over several years.

-“Even if your business is on the 'asset-light' side, keep in mind that your client list or other intellectual property has value,” says Hipson.
+“Even if your business is on the ‘asset-light’ side, keep in mind that your client list or other intellectual property has value,” Hipson says.
 “You may be able to leverage these assets to creatively negotiate more value for your company when you retire.”

-Your advisor can also offer recommendations on how to improve your valuation, and if you’ve started early, you have time to implement them and raise the value.
+Your advisor can also offer recommendations on improving your valuation.
+If you’ve started early, you have time to implement them and raise the value.

 Increase the value of your business

-If selling your business is part of your retirement plan, there are ways you can increase its value to get the best price.
-The earlier you take these steps—ideally at least five years before your retirement—the better the result you’ll achieve.
+If selling your business is part of your retirement plan, there are ways you can increase its value and get the best price.
+The earlier you take these steps—ideally at least five years before retirement—the better your result will be.

 1. Understand how your industry sets valuations